ccortezia/voxsql/README.md

 ## Roadmap

-* Integrate to CircleCI.
-* Integrate to CodeClimate.
 * PyPI packaging.
 * Automate exception handling by means of a new `@error` tag.
 * Add support to `@dialect sqlite`